Altinity/ClickHouse/.github/ISSUE_TEMPLATE/15_bug-report.md

 **Documentation issue** - something in the docs is wrong, incomplete, or confusing

 ## Describe the situation
 A clear, concise description of what's happening.
+Can you reproduce it in a ClickHouse Official build of the same version?

 ## How to reproduce the behavior